 variable.
 If it is null, it means that validation failed and we return a bad request.
 Next, we create a new UserLoginInfo

-variable to use it for adding external login info (information about the external login provider) for the specific user.
+variable to use for adding external login info (information about the external login provider) for the specific user.

 Now comes the fun part.

 In our database, we can have three different situations.
-The user that tries to login doesn’t exist at all, the user exists but without external login information, and the user exists with the external login information.
+The user that tries to log in doesn’t exist at all, the user exists but without external login information, and the user exists with the external login information.
 This is exactly what we check in the rest of the code.

 So, by using the FindByLoginAsync